codeguy/php-the-right-way/_includes/welcome.md

 # Welcome

 There's a lot of outdated information on the Web that leads new PHP users astray, propagating bad practices and bad code.
 This must stop. _PHP: The Right Way_ is an easy-to-read, quick reference for PHP best practices, accepted coding standards, and links to authoritative tutorials around the Web.

 ## Disclaimer

 _There is no canonical way to use PHP_.
-However, this website is a humble display of some of the best practices, available options, and good information.
+However, this website is a humble display of best practices, available options, and good information.
 It aims to introduce new PHP developers and to rethink seasoned pros with fresh ideas.